 I start by pouring glue into a small pile of sawdust and mix the two together with my putty knife.
 There’s no particular ratio or formula.
 It’s just a matter of adding a little more of either material until I get a desired consistency.
 (It should appear somewhere in the region of the image below) A well-mixed slurry of sawdust and glue will be workable enough to hold some shape, but not runny.
 A dry mixture will not adhere correctly, and a runny mixture will shrink and need additional applications.

-As seen below, a thin layer of glue is put on the surface just before applying the wood filler.
+As you can see below, you apply thin layer of glue on the surface just before the application of the wood filler.
 Doing this strengthens the damaged wood and helps the filler bond well.Using the putty knife, the filler is applied by repeatedly packing it into the damaged area.
 Then smooth out as best as possible. .This filler shrinks as it dries, so I leave excess to compensate.
 When filling deeper holes or cracks, I find it best to do more than one application to avoid air pockets.

-Dry time varies depending on which glue is used and the size of the repair.
+Dry time depends on which glue you use and the size of the repair.
 I usually let dry overnight before preparing the surface for any finishing touches.
 Once dry, the filler is very rough and sometimes jagged.
 Kind of like the texture of heavy tree bark.
 The majority of this coarseness is quickly taken off with a file.
 Then I use sandpaper to smooth and flush.
 If I were repairing a different kind of surface, I might use a plane, or just sandpaper, and not a file.

 Depending on the project, the filler may then need to be colored or touched up to help blend in.
 Since the rail on this project was going to be covered with upholstery, it was left as seen below.